 Android Wear watches

-While Android Wear software is uniform across devices the hardware can vary quite a lot.
+While Android Wear software is uniform across devices (with the exception of a few exclusive apps and watch faces), the hardware can vary quite a lot.
 Screens can be square or circular and smartwatch designs range from fitness-focused to smart and classy.